bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ```

 ### DELETE '/smurfs/123', where 123 is the Id of the smurf you want to remove

+- [ ] Delete smurf from server and display new smurf list

 * For this endpoint to work, all you need is an id sent up as part of the request url.